Ezekiel-Gadzama/SimpleAnonymousChat/README.md

 Deploy the project to the Tomcat server and start it.
 Start the Application:

-After deploying, navigate to the chat application's main page.
-The homepage (chatApp.html) will automatically load, allowing you to interact with the chat.
+After deploying, navigate to the chat application's main page by visiting http://localhost:8080/ChatApplication/chatApp.html.
+The homepage will automatically load, allowing you to interact with the chat.
 Running Tests:

 You can run the test.py script to test the application's performance and recoverability.
 The script interacts with the /messages endpoint to POST and GET messages.